 5. Share your material possessions and donate items to a local shelter or thrift store.

-Who doesn't love a little fall cleaning spree before your Thanksgiving guests come over?
+Who doesn't love a little fall cleaning spree?
 Show thanks for all you've been given by donating items you no longer need to a shelter or thrift store in your community.
 It's a win-win: you'll declutter for the holidays while providing for someone in need at the same time.

 6. Start a habit of writing in a gratitude journal.

 Writing in a gratitude journal is a habit that's worth keeping, and there's no better time to start than the Thanksgiving season!
 If you've never tried this simple but powerful exercise, pick out a journal or notebook you love and start writing lists of what you're grateful for each morning or in the evening before bed.
 The more you write, the more you'll realize you're grateful for - and there's nothing like flipping through old entries for a positive energy boost.

 7. Perform one small act of kindness for a neighbor.